8hcraft/Botanica-project/Botanica Project description.md

 **Nurture button** timer **resets** at the same time as Gotchis channeling ability **at 00:00 UTC**.

-After successful Nurturing action done by Gotchi, your Tree consumes the water, evaporate the rest from the ground and by breathing, then produce Numbus by it's vapours.
+When Gotchi Gardners are Nurturing the Trees, Trees consumes the water, evaporate the rest from the ground and by breathing, then produce Numbus by it's vapours.
 In the end your tree gains **1 "Tree ring"**.
 Also, Nurturing grows your Gotchi Gardenin skill +1 per Nurturing.
+By Nurturing your tree, you are making your tree feel needed and loved, because without your attention your tree will feel lonely and will fall into **Loneliness**.
+Every Nurturing resets timer of Tree **Loneliness** status.

+B) **Loneliness** status:

+Loneliness is a status of your Tree.
+    If you are not taking care of your Tree in 96 hours, it becomes lonely.

+Lonely Tree attracts nearest Nimbus that is passing by.
+    While staying alone, without the Gotchi Gardener, Numbus absorbing the vapours of water, that lonely Tree producing by it's breath.
+When Numbus absorb enought of water it's starts to gain rage and getting upset.
+    Such a feelings makes Nimbus feel bad and angry on the owner of the Tree.
+But by disability of controling it's emotions, Numbus relesing the lightning that strikes the Tree, burning it, crippling it and makes it become a stump.

+**Loneliness** in a few words:
+1) **Tree** that **arn't been Nurtured** getting lonely, and **starting it's timer** of Loneliness;
+2) **After** been lonely for **96 hours** your tree getting crippled by the lightinig, and becomes useless(almost) stump.

-B) **"Tree Rings"** indicator:
+C) **"Tree Rings"** indicator:

  Tree ring is a number that indicates you tree stage of growth.
  By riching certain limit of Tree Rings your tree will hit the cap of it's current growth stage.
     After reaching it's cap of current stage of growth on the particular tree, your tree need to caim a new stage of it's growth by aging mechanic that called as **"Jubilee"**.

-C) **"Jubilee"** button:
+D) **"Jubilee"** button:

 From Seed to Timeless Trees - there are 7 age periods that could be claimed for trees after seed been grown - Sprout, Sapling, Young Tree, Adult Tree, Elder Tree, Ancient Tree, Timeless Tree.

-Jubilee is a cebration day for Trees owners and Gotchi Gardeners.
+**Jubilee is** a cebration day for Trees owners and Gotchi Gardeners - **Age claiming time**.
     At this day Trees could get older by claiming it's reached age.
 It's transitional moment of Trees going to next stage of it's growth.
     Trees owners are throwing the parties to get attention of the other Gotchi Gardeners in the matter of Jubilee celebration.
-Specific number of gotchis must to stay on your parcel with the Agin tree, to in order to celebrate Jubilee.
+Specific number of gotchis must to stay on your parcel with the agin tree, to in order to celebrate Jubilee together.

+**Jubilee** in few words:
+1) Certain number of tree rings (max cap at the current age)
+2) Certain number of gotchis on your parcel at the time of Jubilee (age claiming)

+If two of this criterias are met, then you will be able to get to get to the new stage of tree growth, by claiming the age through Jubilee.

+ *You will be able to continue Nurturing the tree, in case if you cannot gather the party for Jubilee age claiming, but no tree rings will be added, since the cap of the tree growth couldn't be passed through.*

+Every Age of the Tree have it's own graphical design.

 ?Do we set up party channeling spendings on Jubilee?

-Only Trees will be able to have a special ability to be aged in Botanica update.
-After continuosly care giving actions by your Gotchi Gardners, Trees will accumulate your Love, and at some point will be able to change it's form to the Older version.

-Loneliness -